momahdi/momahdi.github.io/index.md

 <img src="images/DT.gif?raw=true"/>
 - Feb 2019
-<br> Me and my projectpartner created a game on a microchip.<br>The Game allows the player to dodge incoming obsticals by pressing the buttons.<br> Written in<br> C <br> MIPS Assembly code
+<br> Me and my projectpartner created a game on a microchip.<br>The Game allows the player to dodge incoming obsticals by pressing the buttons.<br> Written in<br> -C <br> -MIPS Assembly code

 ---